tytydraco/yessleep/out/Santa_Came_To_My_Town_To_Punish_The_Bad_Adults.md

 Thinking it was Santa, I sprung out of bed and quickly ran downstairs only to be greeted by this god-aweful-looking creature.

-This thing was massive with its long horns and by god, it was wearing what appeared to be a Santa suit.
+This thing was massive with its long horns and by god, it was wearing what looked like a Santa suit.

 I stood there frozen in place staring at this enormous creature, even peeing on myself because I was so scared.

 Anyway, this creature stood there staring at me as it reached into the bag that it was carrying and pulled out what look like a human leg.

-It then proceeded to tear into the leg and I swear, I heard the bones crunch as it ate.
+It then proceeded to devour the leg and I swear, I heard the bones crunch as it ate the leg.

-To a 6-year-old like me, that was traumatizing.
+Watching this unfold as a 6-year-old was traumatizing, to say the least.

-Anyway, after it was finished devouring the leg, the creature looked straight at me and placed a finger on its lips gesturing for me to be quiet.
+Anyway, after it was finished devouring the leg, the creature looked straight at me and then placed a finger on its lips gesturing for me to keep quiet.

 Then, it flew up the chimney (which was physically impossible for something that size).

-In that instant, the creature was gone.
+In that instant, the creature was gone along with the strange events that plagued the town.

 That was 45 years ago...